Rahul9766/AI-Powered_Personal_Assistant/README.md

 1. **Text Input**: Type a message into the input field, and Sophia will generate a response.
 2. **Voice Input**: Click the microphone button to speak your query.
 Sophia will listen, convert your speech to text, and respond with an answer.
 3. **Speech Output**: After processing the user query, Sophia reads its response aloud using a natural-sounding voice.
-4. **File Upload**: Users can upload files, which Sophia processes to generate a relevant response based on the file content.

 ## User Interface
 - **Chat Header**: Displays the title "Sophia" and a tagline "Your AI-Powered Personal Assistant."